Poker In Illinois

 Promotional sweepstakes poker sites are a bit of a conundrum.
 They look and feel like normal online poker sites, but they are somehow legal to play in most states.
 What gives?

-A sweepstakes must abide by specific rules.
+A sweepstakes contest must abide by specific rules.
 First, it must be free to enter.
-That’s why every sweepstakes you encounter will insist that no purchase is necessary.
+That’s why, for every sweepstakes game you encounter, it will insist that no purchase is necessary.

 Second, it must pay out the prize that it advertises.
 So, even though you’ve never had a visit from the PCH Prize Patrol, somebody always does.
 Perhaps the most surprising thing about those giveaways is that they are required by law not to be a scam.